Ramil Safarov: Budapest murder

 Afterwards, Safarov headed for the room of Makuchyan, the other Armenian student, with the intention of attacking him also, but found his door locked.
 He shouted out Makuchyan’s name in a threatening voice.
 The half-sleeping Makuchyan wanted to open the door, but his Lithuanian roommate stopped him and called his compatriot next door to check what was going on.
 Meanwhile, Safarov went to look for Makuchyan in the room of the Serbian and the Ukrainian roommates, showing them the blood-stained axe and stating that he thirsted for nobody's blood but Armenian.

-Safarov then attempted to break the door with the axe, but, by this time, the students in the neighboring rooms already woke up, went out to the corridor and tried to persuade him to stop.
 Later the eyewitnesses confessed that they were afraid to approach Ramil with a blood-stained axe closer than three meters.

 Soon after, the Hungarian police, which was summoned by Balázs Kuti, arrived and arrested Safarov at the scene.
 A Hungarian court later found that it was an attempt on Makuchyan’s life and recognized the latter also as a victim.
 While announcing the verdict the judge particularly emphasized that if Safarov had not been restrained by his fellow officers he would have killed the second Armenian officer as well.

 Interrogation and trial

 During his initial interrogation Safarov confessed to killing Margaryan and his intention to kill Makuchyan.
 Questioned about his motives during the interrogation, Safarov stated:

 According to Balázs Kuti, at the very beginning of the language courses, when the students got acquainted, there was a conversation about different international issues, but nobody spoke of it afterwards.
 Kuti also said that he had not noticed any strain in the relationship between Margaryan and the Azerbaijani officers.
 Makuchyan's neighbor, officer Saulius Paulius, also said that he observed nothing strange in the relationship between the Armenian and the Azerbaijani guys.
 The police afterwards interrogated all the students and all testified that there was no conflict between the Armenian and the Azerbaijani officers and that they did not even interact with each other.

 Later in an interview to the Armenian newspaper Iravunk, Makuchyan confirmed that neither Gurgen nor him had had any contacts with any of the Azerbaijani officers.
-“They were not of a communicative type.
-Usually, after classes, they went straight to their rooms”, said Makuchyan.
+"They were not of a communicative type.
+Usually, after classes, they went straight to their rooms", said Makuchyan.
 To the question as to why he chose to attack Margaryan first, Safarov answered it was because he was big, muscular and of sportive type.